January 28, 2021

 My close relative, who is not travelling with me, has COVID-19 – can I cancel and claim?

 Cover for this scenario will depend on the type of travel insurance policy you purchased.
 To better understand the cover offered by your policy, please check the cancellation section of your policy wording.
+Please note, a positive test for COVID-19 alone is not grounds for cancelling a holiday, claims for cancellation would only be considered where the virus has led to death or hospitalisation of the relative.

 Will I still be covered if I am on my cruise and the FCDO change their advice on travel to a country I am due to travel to and the cruise ship has to go to a different location outside of the geographical area covered by my policy?